twilio-labs/function-templates/covid-vaccine-faq-bot/README.md

 ### 2. Create a Dialogflow Chatbot Agent

-The conversational chatbot is powered by  an integration between Twilio and Google Dialogflow, a natural language understanding platform used to design and integrate a conversational user interfaces.
-You may import the pre-built Dialogflow chatbot agents included in this repository, or configure your own chatbot agent.
+The conversational chatbot is powered by  an integration between Twilio and Google Dialogflow, a natural language understanding platform used to design and integrate a conversational user interfaces.You may import the pre-built Dialogflow chatbot agents included in this repository, or configure your own chatbot agent.

 **Follow [this guide](prerequisites/dialogflow-config.md) for step-by-step instructions on how to do this.**